In this article, we’ll examine how to build macOS High Sierra on a virtual machine on VMware vSphere Hypervisor ESXi server.

 Setting up your Mac virtual machine…

-We have successfully installed macOS High Sierra using VM ESXi!
+We have successfully installed Mac operating system using VM ESXi!

 It is important that you install VM Tools for the macOS virtual machine that you have installed in vSphere ESXi.
 To install VM Tools using the Darwin.iso file in the macOS virtual machine, click on the image below to browse the related article…

-In this article, we have installed macOS High Sierra 10.13.4 with VMware ESXi 6.5/6.7U2 running in VM Workstation 14 Pro in Windows 10 Enterprise 64-bit operating system.
+In this article, we have installed macOS High Sierra 10.13.4 with vSphere 6.5/6.7U2 running in VM Workstation 14 Pro in Windows 10 Enterprise 64-bit operating system.
 In our next article, we are going to install VM Tools for macOS virtual machine.
 Thanks for following us!